emanuelef1/Optimizing_a_Pipeline_in_Azure_EF/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
-This dataset is based on the UCI bank marketing data set and the goal is to predict whether a user will subscribe a term deposit.
+The dataset is based on the UCI bank marketing data set and the goal is to predict whether a user will subscribe a term deposit.

 The dataset is composed by 21 columns split into bank data client and other attributes.